bencebeky/monte-carlo-lock/README.md

 $\texttt{V} ^m \texttt{LV} ^k \texttt{RV} ^l \texttt{QV} ^m \texttt{LV} ^k \texttt{RV} ^l \texttt{QQ}$,
 where $k+l$ and $m$
 are odd integers.

+One consequence of these general forms is that although Smullyan states that combinations may contain any letter of the alphabet, solutions in fact may only consist of characters `Q`, `L`, `V` and `R`.